josh-wong/kindle-highlights-notes/docs/Conscious.md

-# Conscious: A Brief Guide to the Fundamental Mystery of the Mind
+# 🎧Conscious: A Brief Guide to the Fundamental Mystery of the Mind

 ## Metadata